 RF7 (Re-Label Collection).
-RF7 is a composed refactoring for re-labelling a particular activity in all schemes of a model collection.
+RF7 is a composed refactoring based on RF1 and can be used for re-labelling a particular activity in all schemes of a model collection.
 For this, RF1 is applied to all schemes containing the activities to be re-labelled.